 Having the ability to get comprehensible congestion charts about any port’s weekly activity over the last 90 days is key for ship operations and better planning.

 Are you also using our Live Map to follow the growing number of green dots (container ships) waiting to unload at the port of LA – Long Beach? https://t.co/kx1ohVQokm

 — MarineTraffic (@MarineTraffic) September 21, 2021

-Check detailed weekly reports waiting times by port, market and vessel size class to be better prepared, avoid potential delays at ports and plan your way out of trouble well in advance to ensure your vessel will sail uninterrupted, your cargo will be safely transferred on time and most importantly increase your customer’s, company’s and crew’s well being by reducing their stress over delays.
+Check detailed weekly reports of waiting times by port, market and vessel size class to be better prepared, avoid potential delays at ports and plan your way out of trouble well in advance to ensure your vessel will sail uninterrupted, your cargo will be safely transferred on time and most importantly increase your customer’s, company’s and crew’s well being by reducing their stress over delays.

 6. Record important information with Vessel Notes

 Regardless of how well someone’s memory works, sometimes, especially when tasks add up and time is limited, concisely recording important information and recalling it later is just not easy.

 Fleet maintenance procedures coming up?
 A thought on a vessel’s fuel costs, a date referring to a safety issue or anything that could affect the boat’s operational processes you need to pinpoint?

 Only some of the key duties of a ship management professional would include the following: keeping an eye on technical issues, being responsible for crew management, chartering, risk management, safety issues, costs and finance, legal issues arising according to countless international regulations that keep changing, insurance policies, sustainability along with others.